 The river is filled with geothermal matter, that is why it has this "strange" blue colour.
 I know that sheep crave salt and stubbornly stand on our roads when they are licking off the salt, so there must be something in the geothermal water which they like, as I saw many more sheep in this area.

 After exploring the geothermal spring below the road and the geothermal area above the road we followed the educational path of the geothermal area Nesjalaugar.
+Last time that I visited this area (July 2021)

 This is as colourful as these areas get, here you can see extremely vivid geothermal colours, ranging from every shade of brown, yellow, orange to the brightest red colours - complementing the characteristic blue colour of the geothermal water.